Employee Benefits

 Retirement

-The county provides a defined benefit retirement plan for eligible employees through PERSI, the Public Employee Retirement System of Idaho.
-In order to qualify for this benefit employees generally must work an average of at least 20 hours per week for a period of at least five consecutive months.
+The county provides a defined benefit retirement plan for eligible employees through the Public Employee Retirement System of Idaho (PERSI).
+In order to qualify for this benefit employees must work 20 hours per week or more for an eligible period during five consecutive months.
 All qualified employees are required to participate in this benefit.
 Current employee contribution rates can be found by accessing the “members” tab on the PERSI website.

 Employee Assistance Plan

-The county provides counseling at no cost to qualified employees and their dependants.
+The county provides counseling at no cost to qualified employees and qualifying household members.
 Confidential appointments may be arranged directly by contacting McLaughlin Young Employee Services at 1-800-633-3353.
-All employees qualify for this benefit.
+All full-time and part-time employees qualify for this benefit.
 The EAP provides assistance through local counselors to help employees in dealing with personal, financial and legal issues that may be interfering with their health, happiness or ability to cope effectively.
-In addition to personal counseling services the EAP also provides a wealth of information to help employees on their web site at http://www.mygroup.com/.
-Your login ID is "bonneville" and the password is "guest."
-Managers and supervisors may also access valuable information to help with their responsibilities by logging onto the management site using the User ID: mygroup and Password: manager1987.
-Click on the following link to view a short orientation on your new employee assistance benefits:
+In addition to personal counseling services, the EAP provides a wealth of information to help employees.
+Additional information can be found by visiting their web site http://www.mygroup.com/.

-Health Insurance- The county currently offers health insurance to eligible employees at no cost administered by Blue Cross of Idaho's.
-The county also pays 80% of the additional premium for dependent coverage if elected.
-Coverage for eligible employee begins on the first of the month following a full calendar month of qualified service.
+The county offers health insurance to eligible employees at no cost and is administered by Blue Cross of Idaho.
+In addition, the county pays 70% of the premium for dependent coverage, if elected.
+Coverage for eligible employees begins on the first of the month following 30-days of eligible service.
 Employees must be regularly assigned to work 30 hours or more per week to qualify for health insurance benefits.
-Coverage includes medical services, $300 annual accident benefit, prescription medications, vision care and wellness or preventative care benefits.
+Coverage includes medical services, annual accident benefit, prescription medications, vision care and wellness or preventative care benefits.
 Follow the links below for a description of the Blue Cross PPO plan coverage.
-Employees may obtain list of "In-Network" providers, check on the status of a claim, check deductible balances, etc. by registering on the Blue Cross of Idaho web site or by calling the local Blue Cross office at 522-8813.
+Employees may obtain a list of "In-Network" providers, check on the status of a claim, check deductible balances, etc. by registering on the Blue Cross of Idaho web site or by calling the local Blue Cross office at 522-8813.
 For a list "In-Network" vision service providers, to check on a claim or to file a vision claim for services from an out of network provider follow this link to the Vision Services Plan web site.
-Our independent agent, Ryan Anderson is also available at 523-3924 to answer questions about health and dental benefits and assist with claims issues.
+Our independent agent, Ryan Anderson is also available at (208) 206-1918 to answer questions about health and dental benefits and assist with claims issues.

 Dental Insurance